lokeshnaik-01/golang/README.md

 ## go.mod
 - it'll list the third party dependencies that we are using in the application
 - `go get` will get the required dependencies

+## pointers
+- pointers to struct are not valid in go

+## Structures
+- type <Struct_Name> struct {
+    <Var1> string,
+    <var2> string
+}
+- if we want the struct to access to other files then it should be named capital or else it should be named small
+- similarly struct fields also work the same if we want to access a field of a struct it should ne capital